mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 introduce any new security considerations beyond those of TLS and mTLS.
-This document does not define recommendations for when and how to use encrypted DNS client authentication for encrypted DNS protocols that are based on TLS or dTLS.
+This document does not define recommendations for when and how to use encrypted DNS client authentication for encrypted DNS protocols that are not based on TLS or dTLS.

 # IANA Considerations